 Mullein stems were dipped in tallow to make torches, the custom dates back at least to Roman times.
 It is reported that these torches either used by witches or used to repel them, hence the name “hag taper.”
 Common Mullein was linked to witches, although the relationship remains ambiguous, the plant was widely held as being able to ward off curses and evil spirits.
 Verbascum was grown in monastery gardens to keep out the devil.

 In North Somerset they called it Lucernaria, or Wick plant.
-Lyte says: "The whole toppe, with his pleasant, yellow floures, sheweth like to a wax-candle, a taper, cunningly wrought"; and Coles says: "The elder age used the stalks dipped in suet to burn, whether at funerals or for private uses"
+Lyte says: "The whole toppe, with his pleasant, yellow floures, sheweth like to a wax-candle, a taper, cunningly wrought"; and Coles says: "The elder age used the stalks dipped in suet to burn, whether at funerals or for private uses".

 The leaves, dried and rolled, can be used as lamp wicks.
 It is also helpful both as tinder for starting your campfire and as a quick burning fuel.
 If you're still not warm enough, the leaves also make pretty good insulation when placed inside shoes or clothing.
 From these uses, mullein is also called Torches, Candlewick plant, and Beggar's blanket.